Phallus in Wonderland: Director aliases

 "Distortion Wells" is the pseudonym for Bill Morrison, who later directed the music video to "Saddam a Go-Go".
 "Judas Bullhorn" is Canadian director and musician Blair Dobson.
-Despite being nominated for a Grammy, neither were ever paid for months of work on the project, and Dobson, after initiating the project between his company and Slave Pit /Metal Blade, left halfway through shooting.
+Despite being nominated for a Grammy, neither were ever paid for months of work on the project, and Dobson, after initiating the project between his company and Slave Pit/Metal Blade, left halfway through shooting.

-In the Bohab Central forums, Mike Bishop (who played Beefcake the Mighty at the time) claimed that this use of outside directors led to serious tension between himself (it was his doing) and Hunter Jackson (the founder of Slave Pit), and was a major factor in his departure the following year.
+In the Bohab Central forums, Mike Bishop (who played Beefcake the Mighty at the time) claimed that this use of outside directors led to serious tension between himself (it was his doing) and Hunter Jackson (founder of Slave Pit Inc.), and was a major factor in his departure the following year.

 Cultural references

 In the news report scene where Gor-Gor is approaching New York City, the exasperated newscaster pulls a gun out of an envelope and commits suicide on live television in a manner parodying that of R. Budd Dwyer.